All About Church Fundraising

 There are NO initial set-up, monthly, or annual fees, and there is NO commitment or merchant account required.
 Grassroots only charges a small transaction fee to cover donation processing plus the published cost for our services that you request.
 You can read all about our very reasonable costs on our “Prices” page.

 In simplest terms, fundraising is about setting goals and finding the most efficient ways to meet them.
 For churches, however, fundraisers offer not only an opportunity to acquire financing for much-needed projects, but also to reach out to surrounding communities and grow a congregation.
-And because each church is unique in its message and makeup, church fundraisers can be specifically tailored to meet the individual needs of each group.
+And because each Christian church is unique in its message and makeup, church fundraising ideas can be specifically tailored to meet the individual needs of each group.

 The first thing to figure out is how much money needs to be raised to accomplish the desired goal.
 Fundraisers can be as simple or elaborate as you make them, and there’s no need to make it any more complex than necessary.
 If you’re just looking to add a couple of new swing sets to the playground, for example, then there’s no need to organize a big community bike race when a small bake sale will get the job done.